Taxis of Singapore: Safety

-Passive safety features in vehicles are parts of the vehicles that protect the occupants in case of an accident.
-These features include seatbelts, airbags, head restraints and crumple zones.
+In addition to safety, modern day taxis and models used are equipped as standard with passive safety features including airbags and seatbelts.
 Seat belt wearing is mandatory for all passengers in accordance with §75 of the Road Traffic Act.
 Passengers who fail to wear a safety belt may be fined up to S$120.
 In a court judgement on a civil suit due to a road accident, a district court awarded $330,500 damages to a passenger against her cab driver for contributory negligence, because the driver failed to ensure that she (the passenger) wore a seat belt.

 In 2017, the LTA clarified that booster seats or child restraints are required for all passengers under 1.35m in height riding in a Private Hire Vehicle or the front seat of a taxi.
 Passengers should indicate if they require booster seats or child restraints when they make a booking for a Private Hire Vehicle.
 Anecdotal evidence suggested that the rule is not readily observed.
 On the basis that "they can be street-hailed", this rule does not apply to taxis, on the condition that the person below 1.35m in height is seated in the rear seat of the taxi.

-As of 2018, about 70% of taxis in Singapore are equipped with airbags.
-Then Second Minister for Transport, Ng Chee Meng, state that airbags are a supporting safety feature and are not a mandatory requirement for taxis.
-Nevertheless, with the introduction of newer vehicles, it is expected that more taxis will be equipped with airbags.